julia-dizhak/rails-depot/README.md

 # Project: Rails depot Scaffold

+Let’s create a web-based shopping cart application called Depot.
-I build web-based Depot (shop) application using Rails from book `Agile Web Development with Rails 7 by Sam Ruby`.
+I build the app using book
+`Agile Web Development with Rails 7 by Sam Ruby`.
 It is developed for learning purposes #ruby #rails #rails7 #samruby

 App is available here [Depot App (deployment by Digital Ocean)](http://138.68.128.38/products)

+## Use Cases

+A use case is simply a statement about how some entity uses a system.
+Depot’s use cases are simple:

+* We start off by identifying two different roles or actors: the buyer and the seller.
+* The buyer uses Depot to browse the products we have to sell, select some to purchase, and supply the information needed to create an order.
+* The seller uses Depot to maintain a list of products to sell, to determine the orders that are awaiting shipment, and to mark orders as shipped.

-## What I learned
+## What is included

-* resolve a problem with the Ruby version
+It turns out that shopping cart will illustrate many of the features of Rails development.
+What is included: create maintenance pages, link database tables, handle sessions, create forms, system testing, security, and page layout.

 * System dependencies/configuration
 * Database creation/initialization
-* How to run the test suite in rails
-* Unit testing vs. unit testing of models
+* Running the test suite in rails: Unit testing vs. unit testing of models
 * Write functional tests for the controller
-* Test Fixtures: A fixture is an environment in which you can run a test.
-A test fixture is a specification of the initial contents of a model (or models) under test.
+* Test Fixtures
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment by Digital Ocean

+## How to run an app

+Below steps are necessary to get the app up and running locally:

+* clone the repo
+* install all dependencies: tailwind, etc
+* install Rails 7.0.8 `rails new depot --css tailwind`
+* install ruby 3.1.2 `brew install ruby`
+* install a database SQLite 3
+* run in console `rails s` and open `http://localhost:3000/products`

-## Technical details for the App:
+## Technical details for the App

 * The app runs with a dev db;
 * created the products table and used the scaffold generator to write an app to maintain it;